 A Kentucky Last Will and Testament is a Legal document by which the people of Kentucky may distribute their estate (personal belongings, real estate, bank accounts, money, etc.) among their loved ones as per their wish.
 This document will be effective only after the death of the testator (the person who created the Will).

-Once you have downloaded this DIY Last Will and Testament template for New York;
+Once you have downloaded this DIY Last Will and Testament template for Kentucky;

 - Fill it out and validate your will as per your state laws.

 - If it feels overwhelming you can try TrulyWill, where you can DIY with the help of guide questions and support to answer your queries too.
 You can also book an attorney if you need specific legal advice for a nominal fee.